MaestroJolly/rave-ruby/README.md

 - split_type can be set as percentage or flat when set as percentage it means you want to take a percentage fee on all transactions, and vice versa for flat this means you want to take a flat fee on every transaction.

-- split_value can be a percentage value or flat value depending on what was set on split_type
+- split_value can be a percentage value or flat value depending on what was set on split_type.

-You can also add your custom transaction reference `(txRef)`, if not, one would be automatically generated for you in which we used the ruby `securerandom` module for generating this in the `Util` module.

-#### Here's a sample create_subaccount call:
+#### Sample create_subaccount call:

 ```ruby
 response = subaccount.create_subaccount(payload)